Revealing the co-action of viscous and multistability hysteresis in an adhesive, nominally flat punch: A combined numerical and experimental study: Introduction

-The central difficulty for simulators lies in the short-range nature of adhesion, whose range of interaction $\rho$ critically affects not only the viscoelastic losses caused by propagating cracks~\cite{Mueser2022EL} but also the energy hysteresis induced by elastic instabilities~\cite{Ciavarella2017JMPS,Wang2021L}.
+The central difficulty when conducting {rigorous, two-dimensional} simulations lies in the short-range nature of adhesion, whose range of interaction $\rho$ critically affects not only the viscoelastic losses caused by propagating cracks~\cite{Mueser2022EL} but also the energy hysteresis induced by elastic instabilities~\cite{Ciavarella2017JMPS,Wang2021L}.
 Unfortunately, using realistically small values for $\rho$ requires extremely fine discretization to be used so that lattice instabilities are avoided~\cite{Wang2021L}.
 The latter would lead to Coulomb friction for propagating cracks rather than to the more realistic polynomial crack-speed dependence~\cite{Schapery1975IJF,Persson2005PRE}.
 As of now, it does not seem to be clear how to reproduce reliably realistic dynamics of viscoelastic adhesion theory with continuum-theory based simulations.

 In this work, we study the contact between a viscoelastic film and a nominally flat, cylindrical punch to which single-wavelength, small-scale roughness is added.
 Depending on the relative orientation of different wavevectors $\vb{q}$, which all have the same magnitude $q$, different patterns can be produced for which the local height maxima form either a hexagonal or a triangular lattice.
 The questions to be addressed in this study are manifold.
 Can simulations reproduce experimentally observed dependencies, such as the normal force as a function of time and the concomitant contact-area evolution?
 How does the unit of time, or retraction velocity, have to be renormalized for a successful comparison between simulation and experiment when it is computationally unfeasible to work with realistically small values of $\rho$?
 Is it possible to clearly discriminate between dissipation due to elastic instabilities and viscoelastic crack propagation?
-And last but not least, can visualizing the contact area aid the prediction of pull-off forces? {The latter question can be relevant for modern adhesive gripping devices coupled with machine learning and robotics for performance prediction and automation \cite{Tinnemann2019AFM,Samri2022MT}.}
+And last but not least, can visualizing the contact area aid the prediction of imminent contact failure? {The latter question can be relevant for modern adhesive gripping devices coupled with machine learning and robotics for performance prediction and automation \cite{Tinnemann2019AFM,Samri2022MT}.}

 The remainder of this paper is organized as follows: \cref{sec:MoMe} summarizes the ideal reference model, the computational approach, and the experimental methods.
 Results are presented in \cref{sec:results}.
 A detailed discussion is given and conclusions are drawn in \cref{sec:discConc}.